Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Resume for your first job
+How to Make a Resume for Your First Job

 Name: John Doe

-Contact Information: Number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Telephone number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- BA in Business Administration XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market analysis and research for various clients

-- Achieved proficiency for Excel and PowerPoint
+- Acquired strong skills in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication abilities
+- Develop strong teamwork and interpersonal abilities

 Skills: